 Any presentation app will allow you to personalize your slides to at least some extent, but Haiku Deck goes one step further than the competition.
 It comes with a wide range of themes suited to different needs, and you also get access to 40 million free images from the Creative Commons collection.

 When it comes to creating a presentation, you have the option to do so on the web, which means your presentation is accessible across the range of mobile devices as well as desktops.
 Regardless of the device used, you’re able to select from a variety of different fonts, layouts and filters to make the perfect presentation.

-The great thing about these various customisation options is that they’re categorised into different industries and use-cases.
+The great thing about these various customization options is that they’re categorized into different industries and use-cases.
 For instance, you’ll find themes for teaching, cooking, real-estate and startups.
 Most of the features require you to be online, but hopefully you’ll have a sturdy net connection wherever you go.

 It’s all too easy to end up creating a presentation that’s unappealing, and the last thing you want to do is make the audience fall asleep.
 SlideDog lets you combine almost any type of media to create a rich presentation that’s sure to keep the viewers’ peepers open, avoiding the ‘cookie cutter’ look that makes presentations seem dull.